FadhilahBagas17/Portofolio/README.md

 # Result
-I have made several model for this cacao disease detection.
-Based on the models that I create, the best model is
+After creating multiple models for cacao disease detection, the model 'cocoa_disease_5' demonstrated the highest accuracy rate of 0.93.
+In comparison to the other models with accuracy rates ranging from 0.75 to 0.87, this particular model is significantly more accurate in predicting cacao disease.